karamg1998/HRMS/Readme.md

 How to Run the Application Locally

 ## Clone the Repository
+git clone <repository_url>
+cd HRMS

+For backend
+cd Backend
+run "npm i"
+run "npm run dev"
+Server will start at localhost:3000

+for Frontend
+cd Frontend
+run "npm i"
-run this "npm install-all" inside root folder "HRMS" run this "npm run dev" to start both backend and frontend application
+run "npm run dev"
+Server will start at localhost:5173